-ETSC Nepal has priorities Flood, Landslide and Earthquake as a major hazard based on scenario mapping of Makwanpur District Disaster Preparedness and Response Plan 2019.
-However the district had faced other disaster like epidemic (dengue, cholera etc.) and lightning too.
-Since based on the major hazard respond capacity ETSC Nepal can respond epidemic, lightning in case of emergency and need.
+ETSC Nepal has priorities Pandemic (COVID-19), Lightining disaster, Flood, Landslide and Earthquake as a major hazard based on scenario mapping of Makwanpur District Disaster Preparedness and Response Plan 2021 in which organization has planned to response.
+As well as, district had faced other reoccurrence disaster like forest fire and epidemic of dengue and cholera.